flawsom/Luffyy/README.md

-# luffy - Anime Streaming Website
+# Luffy - Anime Streaming Website
 ![image](https://github.com/flawsom/luffy/assets/108014780/fb96dfe3-0a3a-4b95-9633-bd20509e7b84)

-Welcome to luffy, your one-stop destination for streaming your favorite anime series and movies!
+Welcome to Luffy, your one-stop destination for streaming your favorite anime series and movies!
 This website is built using React and leverages several libraries and APIs to provide a seamless anime streaming experience.